-After many years of a woman’s body changing, she can become dissatisfied with her implants.
+After many years of a woman’s body changes, she can become dissatisfied with her implants.
 In this case, she can make the decision to undergo a breast lift or implant exchange to restore her youthful physical glow.

 WHAT IS A BREAST IMPLANT EXCHANGE?

 A breast implant exchange is a surgery performed to replace or remove breast implants a woman previously had placed in her body.
 Women usually undergo breast implant exchange surgery for medical or personal reasons.
-The doctor may perform other cosmetic procedures during or after a breast implant removal to provide the patient with an aesthetically-pleasing appearance.
+The doctor may perform other cosmetic procedures during or after a breast implant removal to provide the patient with an aesthetically pleasing appearance.

 REASONS FOR A BREAST IMPLANT EXCHANGE

 There are many reasons why a woman may decide to have a breast implant exchange performed.
 She may decide they are no longer appropriate for her present lifestyle or she may desire a different size.
 Breast implant removal is necessary for women who are: